chunyeow/micro-service/README.md

 # Micro-Service

-This repositories hosted the micro-service written in Python.
+This repository will host micro-services written in Python.